 For health safety reasons and for increasing accessibility, the Counseling Center is now offering counseling services online (telemental health counseling).
-If you are unable to do counseling online, you can contact our office so we may make other arrangements.

-Edinburg: University Center # 109, Phone: 956-665-2574

-Brownsville/Harlingen: Student Union #2.10, Phone: 956-882-3897
+If a student prefers to meet with a counselor in-person on campus for sessions, this can also be arranged, in accordance with the university's COVID-19 pandemic protocol to ensure health safety.
+Edinburg: University Center # 109, Phone: 956-665-2574 Brownsville/Harlingen: Student Union #2.10, Phone: 956-882-3897

-24/7 Vagueros Crisis Line: 956-665-5555
+24/7 Vaqueros Crisis Line: 956-665-5555